 Low starting bids

-A professional auctioneer will advise you to put in a low enticing guide price to get people bidding up the property.
-If your property is the lowest property in the catalogue, it will get pre-auction offers as local investors try to secure bargain property in auctions.
+A professional auctioneer will advise you to put in a low, enticing guide price to get people bidding up the property.
+If your property is the lowest property in the catalogue, it will get pre-auction offers as local investors try to secure bargain properties in auctions.

 Fees can mount up for the buyer

-Buyers have to pay your solicitor or conveyancer which can range from £1000 to £2000.
+Buyers may have to pay your solicitor, ranging from £1,000 to £2,000.
 Not to mention stamp duty and a long list of extra completion fees.

-Buyers will have to pay stamp duty, too, which can be high.
-This is also a time-consuming process, and we all know time is valuable when selling a property.
+Buyers will also have to pay stamp duty, which can be high.
+This is also time-consuming, and we all know time is valuable when selling a property.

-On completion, when signing the property contract, the buyer will also be responsible for insuring the property, which is another cost they probably haven’t considered.
+On completion, when signing the property contract, the buyer will also be responsible for insuring the property, another cost they probably haven’t considered.

 Buyer can back out – legally